alban-read/M1-MICRO-FORTH/riscish.md

 This FORTH is implemented in AARCH64 assembly language (main.asm), and runs under OSX on the Apple M1.

-FORTH primitives are implemented as assembly language functions, the compiler converts high level FORTH words into tokens for a token interpreter to execute.
+FORTH primitives are implemented as assembly language functions, the compiler converts high level FORTH words into list of tokens for the token interpreter(s) to execute.